HuaMick/workflows.ai/project_docs/tasks-list.md

 # AI-Powered QA Agent (Proof of Concept) Task List

-This document breaks down the development of the AI-Powered QA Agent into milestones, nodes, and functions.
+This document breaks down the development of the AI-Powered QA Agent into milestones, nodes, and functions, leveraging FastMCP for the server implementation.

 ## Functions

-- **start_mcp_server**
+- **define_fastmcp_server**
-  - description: Starts the MCP server process.
+  - description: Defines the FastMCP server instance and registers tools.
-- **stop_mcp_server**
+- **run_qa_workflow**
-  - description: Stops the MCP server process.
+  - description: A tool that finds, parses, and executes the QA workflow from `qa-workflow.md`.
+This is the main entry point for the QA process.
 - **find_workflow_file**
   - description: Searches for the `qa-workflow.md` file in the project root.
   - parameters: `root_path`